 Emily joined the District early in 2010 as the Plant Sale Intern and liked it so much she asked if she could stick around.
 Emily has assisted the District in several programs including monitoring CREP project sites, updating internal and state database records and conducting a survey of Whatcom County Ag for the WSDA.

 Emily, a Midwest native, has a BS in both Biology and Geology from Western Kentucky University and moved to Bellingham in 2000.
 Prior to joining the District, Emily worked as a wetland ecologist for a private consulting firm.
 There she assisted clients with meeting land use objectives where critical areas and species are present.
 She has conducted numerous field investigations to delineate and characterize wetlands and streams in a variety of environments and worked with local, state and federal agencies.

-Corina joined the District in September 2011 as a Livestock Planning technician.
-She graduated from Western Washington University where she spent four years earning a BS in Geology with an Environmental Concentration and exploring Whatcom County on foot, bike, and skis.
-Prior to working for the District, Corina worked for Washington State Parks. firstname.lastname@example.org 360-354-2035 x117
+Corina joined the District in 2011 as a Livestock Planning Technician.
+She is here to assist landowners by providing technical assistance, farm plans and to answer other resource management questions.
+Corina grew up in Snohomish County and loved to feed the goats on day trips to her Aunt’s hobby farm.
+She graduated from Western Washington University where she spent four years earning a Bachelor of Science in Geology with an Environmental Concentration and exploring Whatcom County on foot, bike, and skis.
+During summer of 2014, she completed a bicycle trip across the US seeing the incredible beauty of the southern states.
+Prior to working for the District, Corina worked for Washington State Parks. firstname.lastname@example.org 360-526-2381 x104